10 Best Herbal Essential Oils For Eye Irritation

 As with any essential oil, it is advisable to consult a healthcare professional before using sage essential oil for eye-related concerns.

-Always consult with a healthcare professional before using any essential oils for eye-related issues to ensure safety and proper application.
+Always consult with a healthcare professional before using essential oils for eye-related issues to ensure safety and effectiveness.